howardisaacson/Intro-to-Astro-2021/Week1_Intro_unix_python/README.md

 ## Assignment of students to mentors
-* On the google doc, check your name to mark your attendnce.
-Mentors will be assigned in Week 6 for review of your new websites and CVs and in week 8 for final projects.
+* Mentors will be assigned in Week 6 for review of your new websites and CVs and in week 8 for final projects.

 ## Assignments for Week 1

 ### If you have not already:
  * Be sure to obtain all of the appropriate accounts listed on Timeline page.
-Update "Attendance" Google Doc.
  * Ensure that you have a working version of Python installed on your computer.
    * [This link](https://carpentries.github.io/workshop-template/#python) has a section for downloading the anaconda version of Python for Mac, Linux or Windows
  * Finish writing your goals for this program if you did not finish during the session.